kelvins/awesome-dataops/README.md

 * [Grafana](https://github.com/grafana/grafana) - Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, InfluxDB and more.
 * [Loki](https://github.com/grafana/loki) - A horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
 * [Prometheus](https://github.com/prometheus/prometheus) - A monitoring system and time series database.

+## Metadata Service

+*Tools used for storing and serving metadata.*

+* [Hive Metastore](https://cwiki.apache.org/confluence/display/hive/design#Design-Metastore) - Service that stores metadata related to Apache Hive and other services.
+* [Metacat](https://github.com/Netflix/metacat) - Provides you information about what data you have, where it resides and how to process it.

 ## SQL Query Engine